Reginleif88/reginleif_lab/docs/Project-0-Lab-Overview.md

 | **Deployment Focus** | P1-P3, P11, P15 | OS deployment infrastructure |

 > [!TIP]
 > Projects are designed to be completed in order.
-Each builds on previous configurations and knowledges.
+Each builds on previous configurations and knowledge.

 ---